Supreme Court Rules against SEIU in Knox Case; Protects Liberty

 The U.S. Supreme Court once again has put the nation's public-sector unions on notice: Fee-paying nonmember workers under contract can't be forced to subsidize political causes they don't like.
 Last Thursday, June 21, in its long-awaited decision in Knox et al. v.
 SEIU, the Court affirmed a longstanding principle.
 Ruling 7-2 on the merits of the case and 5-4 on the issue of First Amendment rights, the Court concluded that the Sacramento-based Service Employees International Union (SEIU) Local 1000, California's largest public employee union, had deprived "agency shop" workers of the right to opt out of making monetary contributions toward union advocacy.
 The ruling may have long-term implications for state and local fiscal reform, especially in jurisdictions where union-driven public-sector benefit commitments are prompting major cutbacks in basic services.

 A union contract shouldn't render unionized public-sector employees, any more than their compatriots in the private sector, hostage to the preferences of their leaders.
 The Supreme Court several times has said as much.
 In Abood v.
-Detroit Board of Education, 431 U.S. 209 (1977), the Court held that nonunion public employees have a First Amendment right to veto the portion of compulsory fees dedicated to contributions to political candidates or on "express[ions of] political views unrelated to [the union's] duties as exclusive bargaining representatives."
+Detroit Board of Education, 431 U.S. 209 (1977), the Court, though establishing the constitutionality of the union shop for the public sector, also held that nonunion public employees have a First Amendment right to veto the portion of compulsory fees dedicated to contributions to political candidates or "expressions of political views unrelated to [the union's] duties as exclusive bargaining representatives."
 Nine years later, in Chicago Teachers Union v.
 Hudson, 475 U.S. 292 (1986), the High Court unanimously affirmed this view, holding that due process requires that a public-sector union can collect agency fees from nonmembers only if it observes certain procedural safeguards.
 The Court ruled that unions provide nonmembers with a "fair opportunity" to assess the impact of paying for non-chargeable union activities.
 And in a Michigan case, Lehnert v.
-Ferris Faculty Association, 500 U.S. 507 (1991), the Court concluded that union activities, in order to be chargeable to nonmembers, must be both "germaine" to the collective process and do not "significantly add to the burdening of free speech that is inherent in allowance of an agency or union shop."
+Ferris Faculty Association, 500 U.S. 507 (1991), the Court concluded that union activities, in order to be chargeable to nonmembers, must be both "germaine" to the collective bargaining process and do not "significantly add to the burdening of free speech that is inherent in allowance of an agency or union shop."

 These decisions have landmark parallels in the private sector.
 In Communications Workers v.
 Beck, 487 U.S. 735 (1988), which originated in Maryland among several dissenting AT&T employees, the Supreme Court held that fee-paying nonmembers can't be forced to fund union activities beyond collective bargaining, contract administration and grievance adjustment.
 Thus, the Communications Workers of America had to provide the dissenters a refund of non-business activities.
 Four years earlier, the High Court had ruled in Ellis v.
 Railway Clerks, 466 U.S. 435 (1984), that the Railway Act prohibits unions from coercing financial support from fee-paying workers on issues unrelated to collective bargaining and contract administration, and the parts of union publications reporting on non-chargeable activities.
 The court in the latter case also barred unions from using such funds for involuntary short-term loans - "interim assessments."
 A union, the court opined, "cannot be allowed to commit dissenters' funds to improper uses even temporarily" under which unions collect full payments, use part of them for non-chargeable purposes, and later refund that part.